VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/working-with-expression-builder-conditions.md

 protected TypedExpressionElementBase(string displayName, IExpressionViewModel expressionViewModel)
 ```

-So in this case the label of the condition in the context menu will be "Cart total $В []"
+So in this case the label of the condition in the context menu will be "Cart total $ []"

 <img src="../../../assets/images/image2013-10-7_17_31_6.png" />